Quincy Votes! is committed to objective, impartial voter information

 Mary Lally (clerk): I have been a member of Quincy Votes! and attending meetings regularly from the first meeting held in December 2021.
 I am a single Quincy homeowner (taxpayer) since 2007.
 I received a B.S. in Business Administration from Northeastern University.
 I have worked in law firms since 1983 in a variety of practice areas as a legal administrative assistant (aka legal secretary) and currently working a full-time hybrid schedule at the law firm in Boston since 2021.
 I would like Quincy Votes! to inform and educate underrepresented voters in Quincy to substantially increase voter turn-out that reflects the diversity of Quincy.

 Bill Spirito (director): I hope to already have contributed my grain of sand to the common goals of Quincy Votes!, having participated at the first meeting in Wollaston and almost all the meetings since then.
-I rallied donations for the winners of the youth logo contest, including one from Uncle Sam, and I have been working to revive and improve the dormant Kids Vote program.
-I'm ecstatic to see a solid board already formed, and I'm eager to support in any way I am able, for example as an additional member of the board.
-I wish to continue to work to strengthen year-round civic participation in Quincy in addition to significantly increase turnout in local elections.
+I rallied donations for the winners of the youth logo contest, including one from Uncle Sam, and I unsuccessfully tried to revive the Kids Vote program.
+I wish to continue to work to strengthen year-round civic participation in Quincy in addition to increase turnout in local elections.

-Amy Tan (student): Amy Tan is a sophomore at North Quincy High School who participates in band, soccer, track, and other activities.
-Her various connections can and have helped with outreach.
+Amy Tan (student): Amy Tan is a graduating senior at North Quincy High School who will be attending Harvard University.
 She has worked with Quincy Votes! since July 2022 and has done door-knocking and tabling.
 She even asked questions at a forum!
 A Mandarin and Cantonese speaker, she hopes to encourage others in her community to vote.
 As a board member, she would continue her ongoing effort to give high schoolers representation in school committee meetings, in addition to supporting other school-specific initiatives.
 She also hopes to encourage higher turnout for school committee elections.
 (Don’t we all?)

 Alex Schramm (student): I am a tenth grader attending North Quincy High School, and I hope to be a student board member.
 Since an early age, politics have been a fascination of mine and, to fuel this interest, I am involved with my school’s Debate Club, and serve as treasurer to the Political Engagement Club.
 As an extension of this passion, I aim to be active in my community, namely spreading voting awareness and information to my peers, some of which have already reached voting age, and many who are approaching that critical point.
 Thank you.